constructive-news/squirrelnews/README.md

 Firebase stores its enviroment on localhost in a .runtimeconfig.json which should not be versioned in git for safety and security reasons.
 Instead, if you want to start developing you will need to ask an admin for a private key to access firestore from the function or if you are the admin, generate a new private key using the firebase console and store them in the respective file.

 For more information visit: https://firebase.google.com/docs/functions/config-env

+## Help Wanted and Pull Requests are welcome

+We have many ideas and plans for the app.
+If you want to join this project feel free to drop me a line on Twitter: [@olierxleben](https://twitter.com/olierxleben).
+We are a small team of volunteers and an even smaller team of developers who try to bring joy to the readers of digital newspapers.
+We also encourage this project for new OSS developers.
+If you want to help for Android, iOS, Web or Backend with Firebase we would like to hear from you. :)